mathie/nanowrimo/_drafts/puppet.md

 instead we have kids, which are much louder than server fans!)

-In my first graduate job, having at the time, temporarily, decided I wasn't cut out for software development (I was buggering around with low level details of hardware to enable DMA transfer of voice data from DSPs to the network card, and writing NDIS drivers for Windows NT; you may have had the same thoughts), I built and deployed a cluster of machines with CFEngine to support a development team, including:
+In my first graduate job, having at the time, temporarily, decided I wasn't cut out for software development (I spent the first two years in that job buggering around with low level details of hardware to enable DMA transfer of voice data from DSPs to the network card, and writing NDIS drivers for Windows NT; you may have had the same thoughts), I built and deployed a cluster of machines with CFEngine to support a development team, including:

 * user authentication, including LDAP for distributing user information and Kerberos for managing authorisation;